RESEARCH INTERESTS

 In my current role as a power engineer and researcher for the Infrastructure Security group at Idaho National Laboratory, I have the opportunity to work on a variety of projects spanning distributed energy resources (DER), infrastructure modernization, cybersecurity for power systems, and resilience.

-I am the principal investigator (PI) for the Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad (MIRACL) project, a distributed wind project funded by the DOE Wind Energy Technologies Office (WETO).
+• I was the PI for the Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad (MIRACL) project, a distributed wind project funded by the DOE Wind Energy Technologies Office (WETO), which ended in 2022.

 Lots of other exciting projects cross my desk.
 They each combine my interests in solar, wind, storage, cybersecurity, and power system modernization to present unique challenges for me and my teammates to solve.